malonzo47/pynita_GUI/README.md

 **Note:** Issue with "Spyder" and a python library "multiprocessing" has been identified.
 If steps 5a-c are not followed correctly, it may lead to code hanging in the parallelization run phase.

-**Note:** If windows users have encountered the `distance_funs_cython module not found` error, please follow the instructions below. **If PyNita launched successfuly, you should ignore the instructions below**.
+**Note:** If windows users have encountered the `distance_funs_cython module not found` error, please follow the instructions below.

+**If PyNita launched successfuly, you should ignore the instructions below**.

+**Following instructions are for windows users only.**

 Unlike Mac/Linux, windows do not have an in-built C compiler.
 Download Visual Studio 2017 from here, https://visualstudio.microsoft.com/downloads/.
 Use the Community version, which is free.
 After installation, follow the instructions below,

-       - **i.**	Open the Visual Studio Installer
+   - **i.**	Open the Visual Studio Installer.

-        **ii.**	Under “Visual Studio Community 2017”, click “Modify”
+   - **ii.**	Under “Visual Studio Community 2017”, click “Modify”

-        **iii.**	Select Individual Components from the top bar.
+   - **iii.**	Select Individual Components from the top bar.
 From the subsection listed below, select the following components (7 components) and click “Modify” (bottom right corner)

        - **a.**	Compiler, build tools, and runtimes
               - C# and Visual Basic Roslyn compilers
               - VC++ 2017 version 15.9 v14.16 latest v141 tools (Note: Automatically adds another requirement, “Static analysis tools”)

-           **b.**	Development activities
+       - **b.**	Development activities
              -	C# and Visual Basic
              -	Visual Studio C++ core features

-           **c.**	SDKs, libraries, and frameworks
+        - **c.**	SDKs, libraries, and frameworks
               - Windows 10 SDK (10.0.17763.0)
               - Windows Universal C Runtime

-     **c.**	Once installation is complete, from terminal, navigate to `pynita_source/nita_funs/distance_funs` folder and type `python setup.py build_ext --inplace` to compile the “C” code
+   - **iv.**	Once installation is complete, from **anaconda terminal of your environment** (see step 3c for the terminal), navigate to `pynita_source/nita_funs/distance_funs` folder and type `python setup.py build_ext --inplace` to compile the “C” code
-     **Caution**: The compiled “C” code in Mac/Linux/Windows is **OS** and **Python version** specific.